shinyay/cloudrun-serverless-neg-gs/README.md

 ## Features

 - Forwarding rule
-  - The forwarding rule is part of the frontend configuration and contains an external IP address, the IP version (IPv4 or IPv6), a protocol (HTTP or HTTPS (includes HTTP/2), and a port number (80 or 443).
+  - The forwarding rule is part of the frontend configuration and contains an external IP address, the IP version (IPv4 or IPv6), a protocol (HTTP or HTTPS (includes HTTP/2), and a port number (80 or 443)
+- Target proxy
+  - Serverless NEGs can only be used with HTTP and HTTPS target proxies.
+Services that use serverless NEGs cannot be used with TCP or SSL target proxies

 ## Requirement